 Those seeking a relaxing retreat join a storied tradition – the Hamptons has been a popular travel destination for quite some time.
 The region was largely farmland up until the late 1800s.
 When the Long Island Railroad expanded and the wealthy elite of New York City began to take notice of the peace, quiet, and unparalleled beauty of this seaside escape.

-The Hamptons has a reputation as being a hideaway for the rich and famous, and that is at least partially true.
+Like Palm Beach or Malibu, the Hamptons are known as a getaway for the rich and famous.
+That is at least partially true.
 Many celebrities throughout history have had summer or year-round homes throughout the Hamptons.
 For example, Jackson Pollock, who was one of the most influential figures in the Abstract Expressionist art movement, married fellow artist Lee Krasner in 1945.
 With the help of a small loan from Peggy Guggenheim (of the wealthy New York City Guggenheim family), the couple was able to pay for the down payment on their Hamptons home.
 This home is now a museum that you can visit when you’re in the Hamptons next.

 Even though a mention of the Hamptons will likely conjure up an image of Old Money luxury, many portions of the area are not as expensive and inaccessible as you may think.
 In fact, there are homes to rent for many different budgets.